KStocky/ShaderTestFramework/docs/ByteReadersAndWriters.md

 //ASSERT(AreEqual, test1, test2);
 ```

 Then run `Example6Tests - Failing test with no Byte Reader` in the [Ex6_ByteReadersAndWriters](../examples/Ex6_ByteReadersAndWriters/) example project.
-Doint this should yield the following error message:
+Doing this should yield the following error message:

 ```
 There were 0 successful asserts and 1 failed assertions